What is “IT”? You never know where “IT” could be. Lurking around the printer, responding to e-mails, or answering phone calls.

 - Sharing sensitive info without verifying the recipient's identity

 - Losing unencrypted devices (phones, laptops, USB drives, etc.)

 - and so much more

 While you hear about breaches and attacks at larger companies like Equifax, small to medium businesses are a constant target and far less secure.
 According to Symantec, 74% of small business owners have been targeted in the last 12 months.

 In reality, everyone is at risk, even on a personal level.
 The security threat landscape has changed with the incredible growth of Ransomware in recent years.
 It has become accessible to anyone, despite technical knowledge, lowering the bar to become a cyber criminal to almost nothing.
 It's cheap, easy to spread, hard to track, and it makes criminals money.
 It's called Ransomware-as-a-Service and could even come from a malicious employee.

 What's the solution?

 The inevitable vulnerability of human error can only partially be solved through technology and security measures.
 The most effective way to address it is through employee education.
-You can read specifics on the topic in this article: Human Error and Cybersecurity: 4 Ways to Mitigate the Risk.
+At SumnerOne, we like to call this being a Critical Consumer.
+You can read specifics on the topic in this article: Human Error and Cyber security: 4 Ways to Mitigate the Risk.

 What about technology based security risks?